emacs-eask/cli/docs/content/Contributing/Testing/_index.en.md

 ### Common Problems

 - When using `runEask()`, pass only the Eask *arguments*, not the `eask` command itself.
+- Always `await` any expressions that trigger commands.
 - When using `expect(...).rejects` it should be awaited so that the promise rejects before the test completes.
 - The folder argument to `TestContext` should be relative to project root, if it doesn't exist you may get an error `ENOENT`
 - If you get an error from Jest reporting open handles, then try using `afterAll(() => ctx.cleanUp())`